-Chapter 20 Water Bed Heater System
+Chapter 20 Dual Pump Fluid Heater System

-The MR-compatible Water Bed Heater System is used to control the temperature of small animals undergoing imaging procedures.
-It can be used with the Model 1030, Model 1025 or Model 1025T Monitoring and Gating Systems or in standalone mode with or without a Fiber Optic Temperature Module.
-The Water Bed Heater System has been designed to control the temperature of the water flowing to the water bed or the water bed temperature or the body temperature of small animals.
+The MR-compatible Dual Pump Fluid Heater System is used to control the temperature of small animals undergoing imaging procedures.
+It is an option for any of the SA Instruments' Monitoring and Gating Systems.
+The heater system has been designed to control the temperature of the fluid flowing to the heating pad or the heating pad temperature or the body temperature of animals.
+The fluid is usually water, but optionally the fluid can be polyether.
+Polyether does not produce a signal in MR, however even though water does produce a MR signal, water does not create an artifact in the image.